hacs/frontend/PULL_REQUEST.md

 2. **Repository Information Fetching** (`src/data/repository.ts`)
    - Enhanced `fetchRepositoryInformation()` to accept optional `language` parameter
-   - Automatically extracts language from `hass.language` if not provided
+   - Uses `hass.language` if not provided
-   - Extracts base language code from BCP47 format (e.g., "de-DE" → "de")
    - Sends `language` parameter in WebSocket message only when language is not English
-   - Simple, direct implementation without caching or retry logic

 3. **Repository Dashboard** (`src/dashboards/hacs-repository-dashboard.ts`)
    - Updated `_fetchRepository()` to pass `hass.language` to `fetchRepositoryInformation()`